Place content here. This is a site-wide alert banner.

 C. Cash Register Merchants

 A department may decide it best suits their business operations to use a cash register with an internet-connected point of sale (POS) system.
-POS systems are subject to the most stringent PCI DSS requiring a rigorous compliance program, but are also the most robust payment processing systems.
+POS systems are subject to stringent PCI DSS requiring a rigorous compliance program, but are also the most robust payment processing systems.
 These are primarily used at retail and dining locations around campus.
 Departments selecting this method of credit card payment processing will need to perform the following:

 - Before entering into a contract with a service provider, the service contract must be reviewed by Yale’s Procurement Department and by Yale PCI Administration.